Performances & Concerts:

 Our evening grandstand show features special entertainment each night on the Tulip Toren stage from 7 pm until the Volks Parade begins.

 Thursday: Bridge Worship

 Bridge Worship, praise band from The Bridge Church of Ottumwa, is an exciting and passionate worship band with one focus: spirit-lead praise.
 Join us for worship as the community of Pella celebrates the faith that first brought its founders to America.
-The Bridge Church was planed in 2007 by Third Church of Pella and in 10 years has seen God move in incredible ways as we invite people into a life changing journey with Jesus!
+The Bridge Church was planted in 2007 by Third Church of Pella and in 10 years has seen God move in incredible ways as we invite people into a life changing journey with Jesus!

-Saturday: Watch for an exciting event coming soon!
+Saturday: Exciting event coming soon!